 Provisioning your yacht can seem like an overwhelming task — What do we need?
 How much should we buy?
 What will stay fresh?
 There is definitely some strategy involved with choosing the right items to ensure you don’t end up with a surplus of salsa but no tortilla chips for dipping (gasp!).
 Lucky for you, we’ve been the industry leaders for more than 50 years, and have mastered the art of yacht provisioning.
-We are happy to share our top tips to ensure your charter vacation is as relaxing and rewarding as possible.
+We are happy to share our top tips to ensure your charter holiday is as relaxing and rewarding as possible.

 1. Check with your group to make sure you know exactly what they like/dislike.
 Be sure to take into consideration any fellow crew members that may have food allergies or special dietary needs.
 If someone on board requires or desires a specific item that might not be readily available at your charter destination, make arrangements to bring it with you when you travel!